insin/nwb/docs/Commands.md

 **In other web apps:**

-When run in a `web-app` project, `serve` will serve the app with hot module reloading (HMR) and display of syntax errors as an overlay, *but* you will have to [manually configure your JavaScript code](https://webpack.github.io/docs/hot-module-replacement.html) if you wish to make use of HMR.
+When run in a `web-app` project, `serve` will serve the app with Hot Module Replacement (HMR) and display of syntax errors as an overlay, *but* you will have to [manually configure your JavaScript code](https://webpack.github.io/docs/hot-module-replacement.html) if you wish to make use of HMR.

 If you pass a `--reload` option, the HMR client will refresh the page any time a JavaScript change was made and it was unable to patch the module.
 This may be a better option if your app isn't suitable for HMR.